busbud/coding-challenge-frontend-b/README.md

 # Bus route ticket display system thing
 My first experience using React.JS, ES6, and Webpack.
 A system to display bus tickets available between two locations for a specific date.
 Allows multiple system configurations, which are mapped by the hostname.
 Configurations can be stored locally, or on a config server.
+Anything uploaded to the system config is automatically live.

 ### Features
 * React.js, Node.js, ES6ish.